Time of loss and sadness

 - You may have to explain to a person with a learning disability that a family member has died and are concerned about their level of understanding and how to do this.

 - Using storyboards and memory books may be a helpful way of communicating with a person with a learning disability about a death and enabling them to share their feelings.
 ‘Access to Learning Disability Healthcare’ has developed a Make a Difference Toolkit which includes information and resources on how to support people with a learning disability with end of life care and bereavement.
-This toolkit also features an app called picTTalk, a communication tool which has been developed in six non-verbal languages, to help give people a voice about what’s happening in their lives.
 There are also some very helpful books ‘Books Beyond Words’ which can be purchased individually on death and loss of a family member.

 - Here is information and advice as well as easy to read resources on how to help people with a learning disability deal with grief.